What You Need to Know About Drugs

 Understanding drugs and why they are dangerous is another good step for a kid to take.
 Here are some words that may be new to you:

-Addiction (say: eh-DIK-shen) — Someone has an addiction when he or she becomes dependent on or craves a drug all of the time.
+Addiction (say: eh-DIK-shen) - Someone has an addiction when he or she becomes dependent on (can't stop taking the drug without getting sick) or craves a drug all of the time.

 Depressant (say: dih-PRESS-int) - A depressant is a drug that slows a person down.
 Doctors prescribe depressants to help people be less angry, anxious, or tense.
 Depressants relax muscles and make people feel sleepy, less stressed out, or like their head is stuffed.
 Some people may use these drugs illegally to slow themselves down and help bring on sleep - especially after using various kinds of stimulants.
 (See below.)